AI Summary of Peer-Reviewed Research

 Research area:Structural engineeringCivil and Structural EngineeringSeismic Performance and Analysis

-What to keep in mind: The abstract describes tests on only three 2/3-scale frames, so the scope is limited.
-It also notes that accuracy depended on parameters such as strut width, post-cracking degradation rate, shear-to-axial stiffness ratio, and strain at peak stress, but does not provide broader limits beyond the study setup.
+The abstract reports results from only three 2/3-scale frames, so the scope of the experimental evidence is limited.
+It also notes several modeling parameters that affected accuracy, including strut width, post-cracking degradation rate, shear-to-axial stiffness ratio, and infill strain at peak stress.

 Key points